scvp3/GWL-reconstr/README.md

 the output files: the pcReg output showing the selected tree ring records (predictors) & modeling statistics

-the final reddened reconstruction: the pcReg output file showing the reconstructed groundwater levels for each year (sitename_reconstr)
+the final reddened reconstructed groundwater levels: the pcReg output file showing the reconstructed groundwater levels for each year (sitename_reconstr)

 Figure scripts folder: